anaismoller/DES_selection_function/README.md

 3. do_sel_eff_file.py create file in SNANA format so it can be introduced in the simulations.

-#Part 2: determining the bias
+#Part 2: determining the bias (after aplying selection function to simulation)
 After the previously determined selection function is applied to a new simulation, it is time to study the color, stretch, redshift distributions and the mB bias we need to correct.
 1. do_bias_and_distributions.py: create plots.
 	input: FITRES (see formatting above)